Last summer, I checked the forecast (clear skies), laced up my tennis shoes and hit the pavement for a run.

 Like an old friend once told me, “If it rains, let it.”

 P.S.
-Besides embracing whatever comes your way there are other tools for handling the storms that life throws at you, some of which are perfect for restoring your sense of personal power, others radically change your perspective and free you from suffering - to learn some of these check out Primal Panic.
+Besides embracing whatever comes your way there are other tools for handling the storms that life throws at you, some of which are perfect for restoring your sense of personal power, others radically change your perspective and free you from suffering.
+Here's a great example of tapping into this personal power after 600 rejections.